OP-Engineering/op-sqlite/README.md

 **Please consider Sponsoring**, none of this work is for free.
 I pay for it with my time and knowledge.
 If you are a company in need of help with your React Native/React apps feel free to reach out.
 I also do a lot of C++ and nowadays Rust.

+## Known issues

+[ArrayBuffer support is commented out right now](https://github.com/OP-Engineering/op-sqlite/blob/main/cpp/bridge.cpp#L247).
+I will get to it in the next days or feel free to submit a PR.

 ## Benchmarks

 You can find the [benchmarking code in the example app](https://github.com/OP-Engineering/op-sqlite/blob/main/example/src/Database.ts#L44).
 Loading a 300k record database: